Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

 3. Activate the *Automatically assign product to warehouse when activated in store* toggle to automate the assignment process.
 It is recommended to activate this option.
 For detailed information, see [Stores](../UserInterface/02b_Stores.md).

    > [Info] A product must have stock allocation in a warehouse in order to be sold from that warehouse.
-Products only have a stock in a warehouse if a shelf is defined for them.
-By default, a shelf is not defined for products.
-Therefore, each product that is to be sold in the POS system must first get a shelf.
-The products get a shelf the first time the corresponding channels offer is activated.
+Products only have a stock in a warehouse if a storage shelf is defined for them.
+By default, a storage shelf is not defined for products.
+Therefore, each product that is to be sold in the POS system must first get a storage shelf.
+The products get a storage shelf the first time the corresponding channels offer is activated.
-   This automation only works if you have enabled the storage of multiple items per shelf when creating the warehouse.
+   This automation only works if you have enabled the storage of multiple items per storage shelf when creating the warehouse.
 For detailed information, see [Configure the warehouse for POS](./01_ConfigureWarehouse.md).

-4. Enter a shelf number for the products in the *Shelf* field.
-The shelf number can be any arbitrary number.
+4. Enter a storage shelf number for the products in the *Shelf* field.
+The storage shelf number can be any arbitrary number.

 5. Click the [Save] button in the upper right corner.
     A confirmation message is displayed.
 The warehouse assignment is saved.